Go Back Up

 ICHRA

 Organizations of any size can offer an ICHRA.
 Employers can set eligibility requirements and allowance amounts according to employee classes.
-Plus, there are no caps on annual allowance amounts with an ICRHA like there are with a QSEHRA.
+Plus, there are no caps on annual allowance amounts with an ICHRA like there are with a QSEHRA.

 Group coverage HRA (GCHRA)